Jason Gesser: Idaho

 Gesser returned to the Palouse in May 2011, then crossed the state border in June and joined the staff at Idaho as running backs coach in neighboring Moscow.
 He filled the open position left by his successor at Eastside Catholic, Jeremy Thielbar, a former Cougar teammate.
 Idaho's head coach Robb Akey was the defensive line coach at WSU during Gesser's playing days for the Cougars.
 In February 2012, Gesser was promoted to offensive coordinator of the Vandals, assisted on offense by another former WSU coach, Mike Levenseller, who was the receivers coach and passing game coordinator.
 Gesser recruited the Pacific Northwest and Hawaii for Idaho.
 After only one victory in the first eight games, Akey was fired on October 21 and Gesser was promoted to interim head coach.
 The Vandals lost their final four games to finish 1–11 for the 2012 season.
 Paul Petrino was hired as head coach on December 3 and did not retain Gesser on the coaching staff for 2013.

 Wyoming

 Gesser was hired as the quarterbacks coach at Wyoming in February 2013, under fourth-year head coach Dave Christensen.

 Seton Catholic

 Before the start of the 2022 season, Gesser was hired as the offensive coordinator at Seton Catholic High School.
-He is still currently coaching and coaches his son, Kolten, who is the starting quarterback.
+He is still currently coaching and used to coach his son, Kolten, who was the starting quarterback.